Draper Days Parade - Saturday, July 18, 2020

 Parade RouteThe parade starts at the corner of Stokes Avenue and Fort Street and travels north on Fort Street and ends at the intersection of Fort Street and Pioneer.
 Please note: There is a large construction project on 13800 South and the road is closed from Fort Street west to 300 east.
 Please use caution in this area.
 Plan on arriving early to the staging area to avoid traffic.

 Office: (801) 610-9270

-Currently-serving elected officers who appeared on a ballot in the City may participate in the Draper Days Parade and be identified by name and office to honor their public service.
-They should not, however, be identified as political candidates in any upcoming election or be allowed to use their participation in the Parade for any campaign purpose not similarly given to other candidates.
+Currently-serving elected or appointed officers may participate in the Parade and be identified by name and office to honor their public service; they should not, however, be identified as political candidates in any upcoming election or be allowed to use their participation in the Parade for any campaign purpose.

 The Parade Chair / Committee shall approve or reject proposed entries in the Draper Days Parade in accordance with this policy.

 Please note that the number of entries allowed in the parade is 100.
 Once all of the spots are filled up we will no longer take any applications.

 - Please make an effort to make your entries safe for all participants and for all attending the parade.
 Volunteers will monitor all entries for safety.

 - Each entry is required to keep pace for the entire parade route.
 Performances should be of such a nature that they can be done while moving at parade pace.

 - The number and type of advertisements passed out along the parade route will also be limited.
 If you wish to hand these out please indicate this on your application.